osxmidi/LinVst/Tested-VST-Plugins/README.md

 Extract the slatepack files (unzip SSD5LibFree01.slatepack) and place the extracted folders in the /home/yourusername/SSD5Library folder

-setup the plugin when opened in the daw to point to /home/yourusername/SSD5Library folder for the samples.
+Setup the plugin when opened in the daw to point to /home/yourusername/SSD5Library folder for the samples.

 Performance quality and disk streaming can be setup for performance.